Kwon-Research-Group/BMS_Baby_JARVIS/README.md

 This is a task automation and execution device using OpenAI ChatGPT-4.
 Baby JARVIS aggregates the overall results and presents both specific and action plans for a single command.

 Three Big GPT command systems cycles for list-up: 1.
 Task Prioritization Agent (GPT-4) 2.
 Execution Agent (GPT-4) 3.
 Task Creation Agent (GPT-4)
 Two tasking memories managed for finalization: 1.
 Task Queue 2.
 Memory

-# Developers
-Byeongho Hwang (CrovaS, KAIST KRG)
-Gahyun Kim (CrovaG, Yonsei Univ CE)
-Jaehyun Lee (CrovaY, Seoul National Univ.
-CE)
-Woohyun Han (CrovaP, Google)
-Yohei Nakajima (Untapped Capital)

 # System Diagram
 Diagram is as follows: